HarrishanSK/MotionEstimation/README.md

 # Motion Estimation, Predicting the next frame of a video and Counting the number of moving vehicles in a video

 This is a computer vision project to fulfill the requirements which can be found in the report (report.pdf).
 For this project i wrote 22 MatLab functions from scratch.
-My code can be found in the './code' directory along with a 'README.txt' file which explains how to run each cell in MatLab.
 Three of the main acheivements in this project include motion estimation of a moving object, predicting the next frame of a video using block matching & motion vectors and counting the number of moving objects in a video using segmentation with the implementation of a connected components algorithm.

-Code - Can be found in the directory './code/' and is explained with annotations in the code and a text file can be found at './code/README.txt' which explains how to run the code in MatLab.
-Report - Can be found at 'report.pdf' in this directory.
+My code can be found in the directory './code/' and is explained with annotations in the code and a text file can be found at './code/README.txt' which explains how to run the code in MatLab.
+My report can be found at 'report.pdf' in this directory.
 This report includes all the requirements and a detailed explanation of the implementation and results with screenshots of the final outcomes.

 ## Overview:
 #### Motion Estimation